neondatabase/website/content/docs/how-to-guides/import-an-existing-database.md

 - `<port>` is the Neon port number.
 The default port number is `5432`.
 - `<dbname>` is the name of the database. `main` is the default database created with each Neon project.

 You can obtain a Neon connection string from the Neon Console project **Dashboard**, under **Connection Details**.
-The connection string must include your project password, which was provided when you created the project.
+The connection string must include your project password, which was provided when you created the Neon project.
 If you have misplaced your password, you can reset it or create a new user.
 Users and passwords are managed on the **Settings** tab in the Neon Console.

 The command for importing a database from PostgreSQL to Neon appears similar to the following: